BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 In this section we would like to use unsupervised classificaton(i.e., classification that allows the computer or software to classifying the land cover inro different land uses without any input of the user).

-Go to the tool box and expand the classification folder> expand unsupervised classification.
+Click on the left view> Go to the tool box and expand the classification folder> expand unsupervised classification.

 >Note:Unsupervised classification is where outcomes are based on the software analysis of an image without the user providing sample classes.
 The computer uses techniques to deteremine which pixels are related and groups them into classes.